fireundubh/playwithfire/skyrim.md

 ### Documentation

-Section | Description | Edit Status
+Section | Description
 --- | --- | ---
-[BSA Flags](skyrim/bsa-flags) | A complete list of which flags were used for the vanilla BSAs | **Completed**
+[BSA Flags](skyrim/bsa-flags) | A complete list of which flags were used for the vanilla BSAs

-## Wiki: Edit Status Legend

-* **Completed**: The page provides as close to 100% coverage as possible.
-* *In progress*: The page is fundamentally complete, but may need additional work and testing.
-* Not started: The page does not exist yet.

-## Wiki: Reporting Issues

-Please use the [GitHub Issue Tracker](https://github.com/fireundubh/playwithfire/issues) to report issues.